 It’s About The Applications!

-The best way to develop an “ IoT strategy” is to not talk about IoT.
-Strike it from your vocabulary and forget about it otherwise you will spend endless hours if not weeks debating with your business folks, your tech folks, your IoT partners and consultants in what may end up being a fruitless effort to arrive at semantic and conceptual consensus within your organization.
-Rather, focus on the application,… the business application.
-The “technical” design and applications follow and should be informed by what you are trying to do in realizing business value through applied digital technologies (cloud, 5G, mobile, artificial intelligence, etc.)
+The best way to develop an IoT strategy is to not talk about IoT.
+Strike it from your vocabulary and forget about it otherwise you will spend endless hours if not weeks debating with your business folks, your tech folks, your IoT partners and consultants in what may end up being a fruitless effort to arrive at semantic and conceptual consensus within and outside your organization.
+Rather, focus on the application; the business application.
+The technical design and applications follow and should be informed by what you are trying to do in realizing business value through applied digital technologies (cloud, 5G, mobile, artificial intelligence, etc.).

 Where do you start?
 Well, that depends on what you are trying to do.
 Are you trying to solve operational issues with your current business?
-Are you looking to build digitally-enabled capabilities that will yield competitive advantage for your current business?
+Are you looking to build digitally-enabled capabilities that will yield competitive advantage?
 Are you digitally-augmenting a new or existing product or service?
 Or are you trying to create a net new business or a digitally-augmented derivation that will change the competitive dynamic of your market and industry?
 Your answer will dictate the path that you need to take to business value.

 What is Old is New

-As you embark on your digital augmentation journey, your enterprise will follow an evolutionary path that starts with the development of capabilities that enhance visibility to your business and progresses to a phase where data (unstructured and structure) captured can be analyzed and used to model and simulate physical environments and objects via digital proxies (what Gartner calls “Digital Twins”).
+As you embark on your digital augmentation journey, your enterprise will follow an evolutionary path that starts with the development of capabilities that enhance visibility to your business.
+You will then progresses to a phase where the data (unstructured and structure) captured can be analyzed and used to model and simulate physical environments and objects via digital proxies (what Gartner calls “Digital Twins”).
 You can then use these insights to integrate and automate your operations in increasingly granular, context-driven ways.
-Once your enterprise has established a mature, closed-loop of visibility-insight-orchestration, it will have the data and insights to institute various optimizations of operations, assets and outcomes.
+Once your enterprise has established a mature, closed-loop of visibility, insight and orchestration, it will have the data and insights to institute various optimizations of operations, assets and outcomes.

 We are at the cusp of another inflection point in our digital augmentation continuum.
 As robotics goes mainstream and the artificial intelligence conversation evolves into something practical and less fearful, we will enter a new phase of automation and optimization that is cyberphysically closed-looped.
 We will go from sensing, gathering and analyzing data to digital and physical actuation in response to events administered by algorithms and learning systems.
-Beyond that we can look forward to mixed reality as emerging human interfaces blend digital into our physical world.
-We are seeing this happening in telecommunication and data center networks where artificial intelligence is now being applied to software-defined networks to enable learning, self-healing and self-optimizing systems.
+Beyond this, we can look forward to mixed reality as emerging human interfaces blend digital into our physical world.
+We are seeing this happening in telecommunications and data center networks where artificial intelligence is now being applied to realize learning, self-healing and self-optimizing systems.

 Innovation lies in the undiscovered country that is the future.
-Emerging and evolving digital technologies present businesses in industries such as retail, hospitality and travel with a fast-expanding field of opportunities to create and deliver first-of-a-kind consumer-facing experiences, and to digitally augment and redefine old experiences.
+Emerging and evolving digital technologies present businesses in industries such as retail, hospitality and travel with a fast-expanding field of opportunities to create and deliver first-of-a-kind consumer-facing experiences, and to digitally augment and reinvent legacy experiences.
 A great recent example is Amazon Go.
-In January 2018, Amazon opened its first Amazon Go store, which provides a new self-service retail paradigm enabled by the innovative application of computer vision to track people and SKUs, mobile short-range communications for authentication and location tracking, and integration with Amazon’s eCommerce platform.
-Amazon Go represents a retail channel and customer experience model that is new for Amazon as they continue their foray into brick n’ mortar retail but is a significant piloting of the next phase of self-service physical retail.
-See Akshay Sharma’s article “Retail 2.0: The Future of Retail.”
+In January 2018, Amazon opened its first Amazon Go store which provides a new self-service retail paradigm enabled by the innovative application of computer vision to track people and SKUs, mobile short-range communications for authentication and location tracking, and integration with Amazon’s eCommerce platform.
+Amazon Go represents a retail channel and customer experience model that is new for Amazon as they continue their foray into brick n’ mortar retail.
+It is also a significant piloting of the next phase of self-service physical retail.
+See Akshay Sharma’s article “Retail 2.0: The Future of Retail”.

-Digital technologies can provide a constant stream of possibilities for enabling a wide range of business model innovations that can yield competitively differentiated capabilities and new revenue opportunities for businesses and create unique mechanisms for value creation that can shift the conventional value chain of an industry.
+Digital technologies can provide a constant stream of possibilities for enabling a wide range of business model innovations that can yield competitively differentiated capabilities and new revenue opportunities for businesses.
+Digital technologies can also foster unique mechanisms for value creation that shift the conventional value chain of an industry.
 Business innovations can be sourced from digitally-enabled capabilities that help an enterprise interface with ecosystem players in new ways that garner efficiency, speed, flexibility and cost-effectiveness – convenience.
 Think online shopping and the aforementioned Amazon Go store.